juraj-hrivnak/Pakku/docs/topics/pakku-set.md

 # pakku set

-Set various properties of your modpack or projects
+Set properties of the lock file

 ## Usage